discord-net/Discord.Net/docs/guides/commands/commands.md

 flag the parameter with the [RemainderAttribute].
 This will allow a user to invoke a Command without wrapping a parameter in quotes.

-Finally, flag your Command with the [CommandAttribute] (you must specify a name for this Command, except for when it is part of a Module Group - see below).
+Finally, flag your Command with the [CommandAttribute]. (you must specify a name for this Command, except for when it is part of a Module Group - see below)

 [RemainderAttribute]: xref:Discord.Commands.RemainderAttribute
 [CommandAttribute]: xref:Discord.Commands.CommandAttribute